nightscout/fda-presubmission/_sources/02-proposed-use.txt

 complaint among users of type 1 diabetes medical equipment is that the mandated use of the equipment combined with the time it takes to use the equipment often presents the unknowing public with a rude experience.
-It often appears that a PWD is ignoring someone by favoring a phone or pager or just producing rude beeps.
+It often appears that a ``PWD`` is ignoring someone by favoring a phone or pager or just producing rude beeps.
 When Nightscout is in use, the requirement to touch one of these medical devices disappears, which allows incorporating mindfulness more often and in a variety of different ways into the every day work flow.
-As a result, fewer interuptions from physically touching the medical device increases discretion because social disruptions are also reduced.
+As a result, fewer interruptions from physically touching the medical device increases discretion because social disruptions are also reduced.

 Requirements